 So, in this chapter, we want to focus on the bars that are a bit "more rustic" in Cortina, which are also the places that you can find open all year round.

-...the water makes you sick, the wine makes you sing...
+...
+Water makes you sick, wine makes you sing...

-Cortina is a mountain village, and we, as mountain people, often say that "the water makes you sick, the wine makes you sing".
-If you want to drink something in a cheerful and informal place, frequented also by residents who want to have fun and with reasonable prices, you should choose one of the following places:
+Cortina is a mountain village, and we, as mountain people, like to say that "the water makes you sick, the wine makes you sing".
+If you want to drink something in a cheerful and informal place, with reasonable prices, frequented also by residents who want to have fun or relax, you should choose one of the following places:

-- The TOP Bar is often a cheerful ambient, where you can relax and feel at ease in any situation.
+- The "Panino" TOP Bar is a cheerful environment, where you can relax and feel at ease in any situation.
 A meeting point, open both day and night.
-During the daytime the environment is more relaxed, in the evening you are likely to find a younger clientele, with music and hapiness.
+During the daytime the environment is more relaxed, in the evening you are likely to find a younger and louder clientele, with music and happiness.
 We'll also talk about its nightlife soul in the second part of the article.

 - The brewery "Hacker Pschorr Haus" is the perfect place to grab a drink in an environment reminiscent of German breweries.
 Although the place inspires more to sit down, to consume something at a table, the bar counter is still a meeting point for many.

-- The Janbo is a rather large place, with a big terrace where you can have a drink in the open air.
-It's also the ideal place for a quiet evening aperitif.
+- The Janbo is a large bar, with also a big closed terrace, where you can have a drink or eat something.
+It's a good place for a quiet evening aperitif.
 When night falls, it becomes one of the main meeting points for younger people, but we'll talk more about it in the second part of the article, where we'll deepen the nightlife.

 - The Bar Sport is another point of reference of the Ampezzo nightlife.
-It is a rather small place, but from the outside it offers one of the most interesting meeting points of Corso Italia, also thanks to its absolutely central position.
-It's rather busy throughout the year, but especially in high season.
+It is a rather small place, but from the outside it offers the most interesting meeting point of Corso Italia, also thanks to its absolutely central position.
+It's rather busy throughout the year, but especially in the peak season.

-There are many other bars and clubs in Cortina, all very welcoming, such as the Bar "Dolomiti", the Bar "Becalen", or the Bar "Arnika", the Bob Bar or the Bar "Pierosà", surrounded by greenery and definitely an excellent option if we want to consider the fun of children.
+There are many other bars in Cortina, all very welcoming, such as the Bar Dolomiti, the Bar "Becalen", the Bar "Arnika" or, among those a little less central, the Bob Bar and the Bar Toto.

-The reason why we haven't deepen these last names is because, even if they also are cozy environments, they are not directly associated to party and revelry.
-Finally, there are all those names that we surely forgot to mention.
+The reason why we haven't deepened these last names is because, even if they also are cozy environments, they are not directly associated with party and revelry.

 All of these places are reasonably priced, proportionate however to a high profile tourist location.